Margaux Hemingway: Career

-1972–1975: modeling
+1972–1975: Modeling

 Hemingway was 6 ft tall and had success as a model, including her million-dollar contract with Fabergé as the spokesmodel for Babe perfume in the 1970s.
 This was the first million-dollar contract ever awarded to a fashion model.
 She also appeared on the covers of Cosmopolitan, Elle, Harper's Bazaar, and Vogue, as well as on the June 16, 1975, cover of TIME, which dubbed her one of the "new beauties".
 The September 1, 1975, cover issue of Vogue called Hemingway "New York's New Supermodel".

+Hemingway's quick rise in the modeling industry, coupled with the public's curiosity with her Hemingway family connection, garnered her the "it girl" label amongst the press and in social circles.

 During the height of her modeling career in the mid- to late 1970s, Hemingway was a regular attendee of New York City's exclusive discothèque Studio 54, often in the company of such celebrities as Halston, Bianca Jagger, Liza Minnelli, Grace Jones, and Andy Warhol.
 At such social mixers, she began to use alcohol and drugs.